 |View source on GitHub|

-Computes the sum of elements across dimensions of a SparseTensor.
+Computes the sum of elements across dimensions of a tensor.

-axis has no entries, all dimensions are reduced, and a tensor
+axis is None, all dimensions are reduced, and a

 name: A name for the operation (optional).